 A freelance writer and blogger, Sally Matheny’s writing is published in worldwide, national, regional, online and print publications including Appleseeds, Clubhouse Jr., Homeschooling Today, Practical Homeschooling, Keys for Kids, and The Old Schoolhouse.
 Sally also writes wholesome and entertaining books for children.

-A former public-school teacher, Sally has homeschooled over eighteen years.
+A former public-school teacher, Sally has homeschooled for over eighteen years.
 She teaches history and creative writing classes to homeschool groups.
 In addition, she leads an N.C.
 Jr. Historian club in association with the N.C.
 Museum of History.

 You can connect with Sally here: